 I remember we got there around 10am and the queue was easily 50 deep.
 I’m glad we took a ticket and waited though, because it was well worth the experience.

-These days Tim Ho Wan has four restaurants across Hong Kong (including a takeaway shop on the podium level at IFC mall) and others in Singapore, Taipei, Kuala Lumpur and Sydney.
+These days Tim Ho Wan has four restaurants across Hong Kong (including a takeaway shop on the podium level at IFC mall) and others in Singapore, Taipei, Kuala Lumpur, Melbourne and New York.